CMAP-REPOS/cmapplot/README.md

 library(cmapplot)
 ```

-**Important note:** cmapplot works best when installed on a Windows
-computer with the Whitney family of fonts installed (specifically the
-Book, Medium, and Semibold variants).
-To install on macOS, users must
+To install on macOS, users must install
-install [XQuartz](https://www.xquartz.org) before cmapplot can be
+[XQuartz](https://www.xquartz.org) before cmapplot can be loaded.
+(This
-loaded.
-(This can be easily accomplished via the
+can be easily accomplished via the [Homebrew](https://brew.sh) package
-[Homebrew](https://brew.sh) package manager with the command
-`brew cask install xquartz`.)
+manager with the command `brew cask install xquartz`.)

+**A note about fonts**: The cmapplot package works best when installed
+on a Windows computer with the Whitney family of fonts installed
-If installed on a Windows computer *without* Whitney, the package will
+(specifically the Book, Medium, and Semibold variants).
+If installed on
+a Windows computer *without* Whitney, the package will still work, but
-still work, but the fonts will default to Calibri.
-If installed on macOS
+the fonts will default to Calibri.
+If installed on macOS or Linux, the
-or Linux, the fonts will default to Arial, *even if Whitney is
+fonts will default to Arial, *even if Whitney is installed.*
-installed.*

 ## CMAP theme and colors